caowenbin/loggingserver/README.md

 # loggingserver
-http loggingserver based on tornado
+http loggingserver based on tornado and stats based on logs